 To see the fantastic views of the city, climb the New Church’s bell tower.

-4# Places to visit in the Netherlands: Rotterdam
+4. Best Places to visit in the Netherlands: Rotterdam

 Situated in South Holland, Rotterdam is an excellent spot for a vacation, be it with your lover, family, or friends.
 Once a fishing village, Rotterdam has evolved and now boasts historical and cultural attractions along with natural beauty.